bknopp71/CS5040_HW4/README.md

 This notebook a conversion function use to generate a JSON file from CSV file.

 ## Data
-Images were collected from the Mindat.org database and organized into two binary categories for classification: **silver** and **non_silver** image class.
-The *silver_images* folder contains **3,869 JPEG images**, while the *non_silver_images* folder contains **16,695 JPEG images**.
-All image data are stored on Google OneDrive, and the data folder provides a direct link to the drive from the README.md file.
-The folder structure of the Gogle OneDrive is shown below.
+Images were collected from the Mindat.org database and organized into two binary classes for classification: silver and non_silver.
+The silver_images folder contains 3,869 JPEG images, and the non_silver_images folder contains 16,695 JPEG images.
+All image data are stored on Google OneDrive, and the data folder provides a direct link from the README.md file.
+The folder structure of the Google OneDrive is shown below.Two versions of the dataset are provided.
+The first is the original downloaded dataset.
+The second is a cleaned and balanced dataset prepared for machine learning.

+## Orginal Dataset
 <img width="481" height="255" alt="image" src="https://github.com/user-attachments/assets/0e2778fe-6d5c-46ea-9119-2329030b76b2" /> <br>

+## Dataset

 The silver class includes native silver and related silver-bearing minerals identified with the following keywords.
 A image distribution is not currently listed: